How to Pass Your Washington Foster Home Inspection the First Time

 Washington's wet climate is not just a lifestyle consideration — it is a licensing factor.
 In Seattle, Bellingham, Tacoma, Olympia, and across the Puget Sound corridor, homes accumulate moisture from October through April in ways that would be unusual in drier states.
 Basements, crawl spaces, attics, and bathrooms in older homes — especially those built before 1990 — often develop surface mold conditions that can appear between annual maintenance checks.

 The cost of that distinction is not money.
 It is time.
-A Correction Agreement adds at minimum 4 to 8 weeks to your licensing timeline: time to remediate, time to schedule the follow-up, time on your licensor's calendar.
+A Correction Agreement can add time to your licensing timeline: time to remediate, time to schedule the follow-up, time on your licensor's calendar.
 For families already frustrated by 6-to-9-month licensing timelines in King County and the Puget Sound region, an avoidable inspection failure is a significant setback.

 The WAC 110-148 Physical Requirements You Must Meet